 And that’s just the start of the benefits.
-Provide the right information and support, and they’re more likely to keep exercising, potentially changing their behaviour and improving their risk profile.
-They may also appreciate the insurer’s role in their health kick, strengthening the bond and encouraging them to look at other areas of their health and wellbeing.
+Provide the right information and support, and they’re more likely to keep exercising, potentially changing their behavior and improving their risk profile.
+They may also appreciate the insurer’s role in their health kick, strengthening the bond and encouraging them to look at other areas of their health and wellness.

 Engagement is essential, though.
-With thousands of health and wellbeing propositions competing for our attention, if an app doesn’t appeal or there’s nothing new to digest, interest wanes very quickly.
+With thousands of health and wellness propositions competing for our attention, interest wanes quickly if an app doesn’t appeal or there’s nothing new to digest.
 Win them over, and not only will they value the relationship they have with their insurer, but they’ll also provide you with that holy grail – more and more quality data.

 Achieving meaningful engagement requires a considered approach.
 At Tictrac, we’ve been working with the world’s largest insurers and health care providers, such as Bupa, to create content, campaigns, activity challenges, action plans and health assessments to enable healthier outcomes.

 These might be driven by health and wellness trends, such as our Take Control of 2021 campaign or the underlying customer data.
 For instance, if there was a lot of interest in healthy eating, we’d look to develop more content to feed that appetite, or, if sleep scores plummeted, we could promote content to improve customers’ slumbers.